Electrostasy/dots/hosts/phobos/README.md

   users.mutableUsers = false;
 }
 ```
-You will need to set up your users with initialHashedPassword as well.
+You will need to set up your users with an `initialHashedPassword` as well.

 After setting these options, run:
 ```bash